Home Improvement Program (HIP)

 The Program is designed to help income-eligible resident homeowners in the County of York by providing financial and technical assistance for necessary home repairs including, but not limited to, replacement of roofing and heating systems, major electrical, major plumbing, sewer/water hookups, replacement of septic systems, and Senior Safe/ADA modifications.
 The Program does not provide assistance for repairs that are of a cosmetic nature, or for regular maintenance and upkeep of a property.

-The funds in the Home Improvement Program are provided in the form of a grant or a loan with a deferred payment.
-This means that a mortgage in the amount of the loan is filed against your property for security.
-As long as you, the program participant, remain the occupant and owner of the property, no repayment is required and no interest is charged.
-When the property is sold or transferred in any way or it ceases to be your residence, the full balance on the loan becomes due and payable to the County of York.
-The deed to your property remains in your name and is not transferred to the County.
+Loans are provided in the form of a zero interest loan with a deferred payment.
+This means that a mortgage lien in the amount of the loan is filed against your property for security.
+As long as you, the Program participant, remain the occupant and owner of the property, no payment is required and no interest is charged.
+When the property is sold or transferred or it ceases to be your residence, the full balance on the loan becomes due and payable.
+The deed to the property remains in your name and is not transferred to the County of York.

-Additional Information About the Home Improvement Program (HIP)
+Please view the York County Home Improvement Program (HIP) Brochure (PDF).